 Drive a “Racing” Line

-To coincide with the tip above, what we call a “racing line” or “driving line” is a fairly common technique for going through curves that better uses a vehicle’s energy.
-Your end goal is to gently ease through turns, moving your steering wheel as little as possible and making as few inputs (times you touch your steering wheel, brake, or throttle) as possible.
+To coincide with the tip above, a “racing line” or “driving line” is a fairly common technique for going through curves that better uses a vehicle’s energy.
+Essentially, your end goal is to gently ease through turns, moving your steering wheel as little as possible and making as few inputs (times you touch your steering wheel, brake, or throttle) as possible.

-This is a lot simpler than it sounds: when curving to the left, start on the right-hand side of the road (obviously), but as you go begin to make that turn through a curve, begin to guide the car to the left-hand stripe.
-As you begin to straighten out, then ease back over to the right.
+This is a lot simpler than it sounds, however, but the gist of it is that when curving to the left, start on the right-hand side of the road (obviously), but as you begin to make that turn through a curve, start to guide the car to the left-hand stripe.
+As you straighten out, ease back over to the right.

 How this works is that you are spreading out the amount of force required to turn your car.